Skip to main content

 WORST GAME

-As far as I'm concerned, Broken Sword: The Angel of Death represents the rock bottom of commercially released adventure games.
-A perfect shit storm of bad decisions and execution makes it an almost dysphoric experience to suffer through.
-At this point, Revolution were veterans of the business, but all the mistakes make them seem like absolute beginners.
+For me, Broken Sword: The Angel of Death represents the absolute low watermark of commercially released adventure games.
+A perfect storm of poor decisions and inept execution turns it into an almost dysphoric experience.
+At this point, Revolution were industry veterans, yet the sheer volume of mistakes makes the game feel like the work of amateurs.

 Comments